 The regiment lost 91 men.
 Colonel Edwards was mortally wounded, and Lt.
 Colonel B.T.
 Brockman took command.
 General McGowan was wounded, and Colonel Perrin took command of the brigade.

-The regiment lost 130 men of the 390 who were engaged.
+The 13th South Carolina Infantry Regiment lost 130 men of the 390 who were engaged.